-Time was, a diagnosis of “ringbone” would have been very bad news for a horse—at best, he might be retired to spend his days on pasture.
+Time was, a diagnosis of ringbone in a horse would have been very bad news—at best, he might be retired to spend his days on pasture.
 At worst, well, there’s only one humane thing to do when a horse can no longer stand or move without severe pain.
 It's not too dramatic to say that ringbone in horses was either a career ender or a death sentence.

 Fortunately, today there are many more options to help a horse who develops ringbone.
 In fact, if a developing case is identified early enough—and addressed with the teamwork of a veterinarian and a farrier—a horse may stay sound for years to come.